folly-ah-duh/SOC/README.md

 * **Existing Enemies**: Enemies that are already patrolling the encampments can be retooled for sideops, in the same ways that New Enemies can be spawned.
   * Customize: Customizing an existing soldier will allow the user to retool the selected soldier for the sideop.
 The soldier will otherwise follow their normal routes with their default attributes.

+* **Enemy Helicopter**: A helicopter can be reserved to a sideop as of SOC 0.6.0.
+Like enemy soldiers, a helicopter can be assigned a route, which it will follow while the player is within the sideop active area.
+  * Spawn: Determines whether the helicopter will appear during the sideop.
+  * Is Target: Determines whether the helicopter will be a target objective for the sideop.
+    * Due to the nature of enemy helicopters, there is only one target objective type available: KILLREQUIRED.
+  * Class: Determines the color and health of the spawned vehicle.
+  * Route: Determines the route which the helicopter will patrol during the sideop.
+    * Helicopter routes are relatively rare in MGSV:TPP.
+By default, SOC has a small selection of helicopter routes for large enemy outposts.
+These routes were originally used as outpost assault routes (Red LZs), but are repurposed for enemy helicopters.
+    * The helicopter panel will not appear if SOC does not contain a route for the selected CP *and* the player has not selected a route file for the sideop.
+    * If a route file is selected on the Setup Page, that file's route names will be available to choose from for the Helicopter route.
+Note that helicopters can technically use soldier routes, but it is highly recommended that the user chooses helicopter-specific routes (so the helicopter will not tread through the ground during its patrol).
+For more information on routes, read '[Enemy Routes Guide](https://github.com/Morbidslinky/SOC#enemy-routes-guide)'.

+* **Walker Gears**: As of SOC 0.6.0, customized Walker Gears can be spawned into sideops (with certain limitations).
+  * Coordinates: Determines the X, Y, Z coordinates of the Walker Gear.
+    * When placing a walker gear, the user should be certain that they are well-within the boundaries of the Quest Area.
+Walker Gears were not originally designed for Sideops, and because of this, Walker Gears could not be auto-fultoned when the player reaches the Quest Area boundary, which causes loading issues.
+To combat this, Walker Gears are now scripted to teleport back to the Quest Area boundary if the player attempts to ride the Walker out of the sideop.
+    * Note: Quest-specific Walker Gears are not designed to work alongside Infinite Heaven's "Walker Gears in Free Roam" option.
+It is recommended that players turn off the Infinite Heaven feature before playing a sideop which uses Walker Gears.
+  * Rotation: Determines the direction that the Walker Gear will be facing.
+The rotation is in degrees.
+  * Is Target: Determines whether the Walker Gear is a target objective.
+  * Enemy Pilot: Assigns one of the 8 New Enemies to ride the Walker Gear.
+    * Note: The assigned pilot must be spawned in order for them to ride the Walker Gear.
+    * Warning: Walker Gears, like helicopters, use rare and specific routes.
+If the soldier riding the walker gear is assigned to a non-walker-gear route, they will likely dismount from the Walker Gear as soon as they reach their second route node.
+It is recommended that walker gears are not assigned pilots, unless the user is certain that the route is designed for Walker Gears.
+For more information on routes, read '[Enemy Routes Guide](https://github.com/Morbidslinky/SOC#enemy-routes-guide)'.
+  * Paint Type: Assigns the Walker Gear a faction-specific paint job.
+Purely aesthetic.
+  * Weapon: Determines the primary weapon for the Walker Gear.
+The user can choose between the gattling gun or the homing rocket launcher.

 * **Prisoners**: Prisoner boxes are added by inputting coordinate sets into the Prisoner Locations textbox on the Setup Page.
 A hostage will be placed at every coordinate set in the textbox.
   * Body: Determines the body type and gender for all prisoners.